1. Home

 Established during the era of industrial expansion, it facilitated economic growth and urbanization, contributing significantly to the regional prosperity by linking Boston with the western territories.

-Among the railroad’s significant infrastructure accomplishments was the completion of the Hoosac Tunnel, which spans 4.75 miles in western Massachusetts and triumphantly navigates the challenging Green Mountains.
+Among the railroad’s significant accomplishments was the completion of the Hoosac Tunnel, which spans 4.75 miles in western Massachusetts and triumphantly navigates the challenging Green Mountains.

 System Map (Circa 1900)